meeroslav/missing.manual/src/blog/responsive-angular/index.md

 ## Final words

-This post showed you why is responsive DOM important and how to achieve it in Angular using `matchMedia` and services, components and directives.
-To avoid being too cluttered, the examples are missing details on cleanup.
-Each time you create a listener in service, component and directive you need to make sure to also remove that listener once the instance has been destroyed (best done using `OnDestroy` lifecycle hook).
-Additionally, some browsers still support only old `MediaQueryList` methods so certain checks should be set in place.
+This post showed you why responsive DOM is important and how to achieve it in Angular using `matchMedia` and services, components and directives.
+To avoid being too cluttered, the examples are missing details on listener cleanup.
+Each time you create a listener in service, component or directive you need to make sure to also remove that listener once the instance has been destroyed (best done using `OnDestroy` lifecycle hook).
+Additionally, some browsers still support only old `MediaQueryList` methods so certain polyfills should be set in place.

-If you want to see the full code with all checks in place or you would rather use a `npm` package instead of reimplementing it yourself, you can find a working solution in my [ng-helpers](https://www.npmjs.com/package/ng-helpers) library.
+If you want to see the full code with all checks and polyfills in place or you would rather just use the `npm` package instead of reimplementing it yourself, you can find a working solution in my [ng-helpers](https://www.npmjs.com/package/ng-helpers) library.

-If you are using Angular's Material Design component library, they also implement [BreakpointObserver](https://material.angular.io/cdk/layout/overview) which does the similar thing as [MediaService](#media-service).
+If you are using [Angular's Material Design](https://material.angular.io) component library, you can use [BreakpointObserver](https://material.angular.io/cdk/layout/overview) which does similar thing to [MediaService](#media-service).